sinclairzx81/runtime-type-benchmarks/readme.md

 $ npm run reporting                               # Builds and minifies the reporting website and serves
                                                   # it on port 5000.
-This task will also capture the current
+This task will also capture the
-                                                  # websites benchmark results (see image below) which is
+                                                  # current websites benchmark results which is written
-                                                  # written to the project root (see screenshot.png)
+                                                  # to the project root (screenshot.png)

 $ npm run format                                  # Runs a prettier pass over the project.